 The 2021 Ford Explorer comes in 5 different trim levels starting with the base Explorer model, and going all the way up to the Platinum level.
 For 2021, some notable upgrades now come standard on the top 4 trim levels, and there are also some impressive new package options to choose from.

-Compare the 2021 Ford Explorer Base vs XLT Trim Levels.
-What is the difference?
+Compare the 2021 Ford Explorer Base vs XLT - What is the Difference?

 With the base model Explorer, some impressive features come standard.
 It comes equipped with a 2.3L EcoBoost engine, rear-wheel drive, and a 10-speed automatic transmission.
 Sirius XM Satellite Radio is also standard, along with Ford's Co-Pilot360™ Technology.
 This feature includes a lane keeping system, a rear view camera with washer, and AdvanceTrac® with Roll Stability Control™.